 Nyman’s Top Ten of 2008

 I had trouble keeping up with the music scene this year so many of my favorite albums of 2008 didn’t become my favorite albums until very last minute.
 I went around to different blogs and looked up all their top albums and listened to a whole bunch of music from this year.
-I plan on being more on top of things in 2009, but here is my top ten albums of 2008 in viagra sans ordonnance alphabetical order:
+I plan on being more on top of things in 2009, but here is my top ten albums of 2008 in alphabetical order:

 Beach House – Devotion